 There are no restrictions on subjects, disciplines, research areas or topics.

-You can apply for a loan of up to £26,445 towards your tuition fees, study expenses or living costs for courses commencing in 2020/21.
+If your course starts in academic year 2021/22 you can apply for a loan of up to £27,265 towards your tuition fees, study expenses or living costs.
+If your course starts in 2022/23 you'll be able to apply for a loan of up to £27,892.
 You don't have to hold an offer of a place to apply for a loan and you can even apply if you have an existing undergraduate and/or Masters loan.

-No, £26,445 is the maximum amount you can borrow (for courses commencing in 2020/21).
-It’s possible to borrow a smaller amount to cover tuition fees or living costs.
+No, it’s possible to borrow a smaller amount to cover tuition fees or living costs.
 There is no minimum loan request amount and you can amend the amount requested, providing it's not less than has already been paid to you, up to one month before the end of the academic year.

 You can either apply online through the Student Finance website or download and print the application forms to send by post.
 You’ll only need to apply once, even if your course is longer than one year.